davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 leading to a slightly higher geothermal gradient in the mantle lithosphere.

-### Using heat flow measurements to reconstruct the lithospheric geotherm
+### Reconstructing the lithospheric geotherm from surface heat flows

 Using a database of surface heat flows for North America [@Blackwell2004], @Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the